erleben/OpenTissue/documentation/unit_testing.md

 == Is Boost installed correctly?==

-More details can be found at the boost [http://www.boost.org/more/getting_started.html link getting started] home page.
-An easy way of doing some of the steps below might be to use a [http://www.boost-consulting.com/products/free/beta link installer] that takes care of all the copying and binaries.
+More details can be found at the boost [getting started](http://www.boost.org/more/getting_started.html) home page.
+An easy way of doing some of the steps below might be to use a [installer](http://www.boost-consulting.com/products/free/beta) that takes care of all the copying and binaries.
 When I (kenny) install the boost library on my windows machine running VC80, I perform the following steps

 <ol>
 <li>Download latest boost version</li>